jsle97/tiny-callAI/README.md

-# tinyCall.js 🤖
+# callAI-tiny 🤖

 Hey there!
-Welcome to tinyCall - your friendly neighborhood AI provider wrapper that makes talking to LLMs as easy as making a phone call.
-No more juggling five different SDKs or remembering which provider uses what format.
+Welcome to callAI-tiny - your friendly neighborhood AI provider wrapper that makes talking to LLMs as easy as making a phone call.
+No more juggling six different SDKs or remembering which provider uses what format.
 Just pure, simple AI conversations.

-## Why tinyCall?
+## Why callAI-tiny?

 Look, we've all been there.
 You start a project with OpenAI, then you want to try Claude, maybe experiment with Gemini... and suddenly you're drowning in different SDKs, each with their own quirks.
-That's where tinyCall comes in - one function to rule them all.
+That's where callAI-tiny comes in - one function to rule them all.

 ```javascript
 // This is all you need.
 Seriously.